jareer-rgb/optimalemd-be/docs/EMAIL_SETUP_GUIDE.md

 ## 🎉 Ready to Use!

-Your OptimalEMD Backend now has a fully integrated email service with:
+Your OptimaleMD Backend now has a fully integrated email service with:

 - ✅ **Professional email templates** matching your brand
 - ✅ **Secure verification links** instead of OTP codes